-- Two handy lists (here and here) of colleges that "superscore" the ACT (i.e. they pick and choose your best subject scores from different tests to make your composite score).
+- A handy list of colleges that "superscore" the SAT and/or ACT (i.e. they pick and choose your best subject scores from different tests to make your composite score).
 More colleges superscore the SAT than the ACT.

 - A way to check whether a particular college requires the optional Essay for the ACT or SAT.

 - A useful list of schools that require or recommend that you submit SAT Subject Tests with your application.

 - A list of test-optional schools, in case you want to opt out of standardized testing.

 - Khan Academy, a collection of easy-to-follow video tutorials on pretty much every subject under the sun.
 (The SAT prep material is mediocre, though.)

 - An in-depth history of the SAT, featuring interviews with all the major players.
 It's a little dated now, but still very informative.

 - An eye-opening speech by Richard Atkinson, former President of the University of California, on why the SAT and the ACT are kinda lame.